aubio/aubio/doc/develop.rst

 Reading a sound file
 --------------------

-In this example, ``aubio_source`` is used to read a media file.
+In this example, `aubio_source <https://aubio.org/doc/latest/source_8h.html>`_
+is used to read a media file:

-First, create the objects we need.
+First, define a few variables and allocate some memory.

 .. literalinclude:: ../tests/src/io/test-source.c
    :language: C